Alyce Haliday McQueen

 Donate

-Artists in Public Schools (AiPS) makes art a vital part of public schools.
-Each donation fuels collaborations that inspire students and elevate artists, bringing diverse voices to the forefront of Chicago’s cultural landscape.
-All donations, no matter the amount, are greatly appreciated and help our organization make a lasting impact on the lives of artists, CPS students and faculty, and their communities.
+Artists in Public Schools makes art and art making a vital component of Chicago Public Schools (CPS).
+Each donation fuels expansive arts experiences that inspire CPS students, educators, and Chicago-based artists, ultimately bringing diverse voices to the forefront of Chicago’s cultural landscape.
+All donations, no matter the amount, are greatly appreciated and help our organization make a powerful and lasting impact.